nahmii-community/nahmii-2-docs/greeter-example/README.md

 };
 ```

-4. To test contracts on the live nahmii l2, compile it with hardhat:
+4. To test contracts on the live Nahmii l2, compile it with hardhat:

 ```
 npx hardhat --network nahmii test